stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

     python fslinstaller.py -d ${fslDestDir} -f ${fslDownload} -C ${fslMD5}
     ```

-3. After the install completes, confirm that the file /etc/bashrc received a block of FSL environmental variables (below).
-If not, the install program may have added it to your personal ~/.profile or ~/.bash_profile instead.
-For system-wide installation, remove from those files and append to /etc/bashrc .
-Do this by first caching your sudo credentials via the command `sudo tail /var/log/auth.log`  (ignore the output from this command, it is just an excluse to give your password to sudo).
-Then immediately copy this block of lines and paste it into the terminal:
+3. After the install completes, confirm that the file `/etc/bashrc` received a block of FSL environmental variables.
+If not, the install program may have added it to your personal `~/.profile` or `~/.bash_profile` instead.
+For system-wide installation remove the FSL variables from those personal files, and append to `/etc/bashrc` by doing this:

+    First cache your sudo credentials via this command (ignoring the output):

+    ```
+    sudo tail /var/log/auth.log
+    ```

+    ...then immediately copy this block of lines and paste it into the terminal:

     ```
     #    WARNING: note the \${escapedVariables} below, which